adamherzog/ansible-role-linode_longview/README.md

  * Sets up the Longview yum repository.
  * Configures the Longview client.
+ * Optionally configures the longview client with MySQL credentials.
  * Installs and starts the Longview client.

 Example Playbook